dfandrich/spec-tree/README.md

 ### match-spec-maintainer

-`match-spec-maintainer` lists all packages whose spec files match a perl-style regular expression (like `findspec`) and lists the package names along with their maintainer's user ID in a tab-separated format:
+`match-spec-maintainer` lists all packages whose spec file contents match a perl-style regular expression (like `findspec`) and lists the package names along with their maintainer's user ID in a tab-separated format:

     match-spec-maintainer 'python2|py2'